thomasjonstrup/thomasjonstrup/README.md

 ## Thomas Jonstrup
 i'm Thomas from Denmark and i'm a Web Developer who has big interest in new technlogies such as React, Node, TypeScript.
-I also have a big interest in design and website styling and look for the latest things in design.
+I also have a big interest in design and website styling lik CSS and look for the latest things in design.

 ### Skills & Experience